I. Outlook

 Analysis

-- Key Steps Towards Ethereum L2 Interoperability
+- Ethereum L2 Interoperability Takes Key Steps

 - Vitalik Buterin Proposes "Embedded zkEVM" Concept

 Ethereum co-founder Vitalik Buterin proposed a new zkEVM architecture aimed at directly integrating zkEVM into the Ethereum main chain to improve verification efficiency and security.
-This proposal could have far-reaching implications for existing L2 projects such as Polygon, Matter Labs, and Scroll.
+This proposal could have profound implications for existing L2 projects such as Polygon, Matter Labs, and Scroll.

 - Emerging L2 Project InfinixChain Launches